Negative and positive rights

-In the naive definition negative and positive rights are rights that oblige either omission (negative rights) or action (positive rights).
-This definition makes both types of rights equivalent because the omission of X is the set of all action that does not involve doing X, is also an action.
-Note that the naive definition of inaction, namely omitting all action, is impossible, but noninterference is.
+Negative and positive rights are rights that oblige either inaction (negative rights) or action (positive rights).
+These obligations may be of either a legal or moral character.
+The notion of positive and negative rights may also be applied to liberty rights.

 Negative rights may include civil and political rights such as freedom of speech, life, private property, freedom from violent crime, protection against being defrauded, freedom of religion, habeas corpus, a fair trial, and the right not to be enslaved by another.